sf-wdi-14/notes/projects/project-2/project-2-specs.md

 ## REQUIREMENTS
 * **Models.** Your app should have at least 3 models with appropriate associations and validations.
 * **Views.** Use **partials** heavily to DRY (Don’t Repeat Yourself) up your views, and loading data via Ajax when appropriate.
 * **RSPEC** Write routing, controller, and model specs.
 Use [simplecov](https://github.com/colszowka/simplecov) to ensure your test coverage is greater than 75%.
-Additional feature specs can help you reach that coverage!
+Additional feature specs can help you reach that coverage.
 TDD implies you write the tests first!
 Otherwise it is a huge struggle to get them done.
 Be sure to impliment shoulda_matchers & FactoryGirl in your testing.
 * **Validations & Error Messages.** Models in your application should validate data and handle incorrect inputs.
 The full error messages should be displayed to the user above the form.
 * **JavaScript & jQuery.** Spice up the front-end of your app with event driven functionality.
 Try out a new plugin or a library.
 * **AJAX.** Use AJAX to communicate with the server without reloading the page when appropriate.